Home for the Holidays

 if my mother knows who I'm talking about when I say your name in conversation.

-laughter we have shared, cuz you know I love to laugh!
+laughter we have shared, cuz you know

 whether or not a day goes by when you don't cross my mind at least once.